Transitioning from Face-to-Face to Online Instruction in the COVID-19 Era: Challenges of Tutors at Colleges of Education in Ghana

 Abstract

-Online learning (e-learning) is well established as one of the best pedagogical approaches in recent years.
-Despite numerous pieces of literature addressing the significance and limitations of this type of approach, little has been done on the challenges involved in the transition from the face-to-face method of teaching without a blended approach to a complete online in an emergency situation.
-The present study examined the challenges faced by tutors at colleges of education in Ghana to transition from face-to-face (conventional) to a complete online in the COVID-19 era.
-A mixed methods design was employed to gather data using questionnaires and semi-structured interviews.
-The data were analysed separately, and the results showed how network, pedagogies, Learning Management Systems and students' factors hinder tutors to successfully deliver online.
-The study further reported the blended approach as an effective method to assist the tutors for a more effective and less painful transition.
-Based on the findings, it is relevant for all educational institutions that use a conventional method to adopt a blended approach to help transition to a complete online in case of emergencies.
-However, it was revealed that online teaching and learning development is expensive, therefore, it requires assistance from stakeholders for a successful implementation.
+Online learning (e-learning) has emerged as one of the most effective pedagogical approaches in recent years.
+Despite numerous studies addressing its significance and limitations, little research has focused on the challenges involved in transitioning from face-to-face teaching without a blended approach to a complete online teaching mode during emergency situations.
+This study examined the challenges faced by tutors at colleges of education in Ghana in transitioning from face-to-face (conventional) teaching to a complete online teaching mode during the COVID-19 era.
+A mixed-methods design was employed, using questionnaires and semi-structured interviews to collect data.
+The data were analysed separately, and the results showed that network issues, pedagogical approaches, Learning Management Systems, and student-related factors hindered tutors from successfully delivering online instruction.
+The study further highlighted the blended approach as an effective strategy to facilitate a smoother and more effective transition.
+Based on the findings, it is recommended that educational institutions using conventional methods adopt a blended approach to support the transition to complete online teaching during emergencies.
+However, the study also revealed that developing online teaching and learning is costly and requires stakeholder support for successful implementation.

 Downloads